akononovicius/physRisk-content-repository/pages/students.md

 * During **the spring of 2017** Lukas Bagdonavičius, fourth year student at Vilnius University Faculty of Physics, wrote a bachelor thesis "Power spectrum analysis of a point process driven by the fractional Gaussian noise".
-The student was supervised by Aleksejus Kononovičius.
+The student was supervised by Aleksejus Kononovicius.
 * During **the spring of 2017** Jonas Tupčiauskas, fourth year student at Vilnius University Faculty of Physics, wrote a bachelor thesis "Diffusion model of Sąjūdis growth".
-The student was supervised by Aleksejus Kononovičius.
+The student was supervised by Aleksejus Kononovicius.
 * During **the autumn of 2016** Jonas Tupčiauskas, fourth year student at Vilnius University Faculty of Physics, wrote a term paper "Non-linear models of socio-economic systems".
-The student was supervised by Aleksejus Kononovičius.
+The student was supervised by Aleksejus Kononovicius.
 * During **the autumn of 2016** Brigita Čelkytė, Goda Damaševičiūtė, Milda Venckutė and Ugnė Šiurienė, students at Vilnius University (various faculties and years), have completed internship "Modeling of the Sajudis growth by using interacting agent-based model".
-Internship was supervised by Tomas Žalandauskas (BPTI), Ainė Ramonaitė (VU IIRPS), Julius Ruseckas (VU ITPA) and Aleksejus Kononovičius (VU ITPA).
+Internship was supervised by Tomas Žalandauskas (BPTI), Ainė Ramonaitė (VU IIRPS), Julius Ruseckas (VU ITPA) and Aleksejus Kononovicius (VU ITPA).
 Internship was a part of "[Mokslo Pieva](http://mokslopieva.lt)" project (organized by [BPTI](http://bpti.eu), financial support by [ESO](http://www.eso.lt)).